Understanding the Iconic Event

 The Impetus: Winds of Change

-In the years leading up to November 9th, East Germany was experiencing a wave of social unrest.
-Dissatisfaction with the repressive regime, economic struggles, and limited personal freedoms were mounting.
-Thousands of East Germans were fleeing to the West, seeking better opportunities and a life free from political oppression.
+By November, 9, the East German social plain saw the beginning of a wave of social unrest.
+Repression, economic struggles, personal freedoms all of which were mounting created dissatisfaction.
+East Germans were fleeing in their thousands to West, opportunities and a life beyond political oppression.

-Internationally, the Soviet Union, a dominant force in the Communist Bloc, had undergone political transformation under the leadership of Mikhail Gorbachev.
-Gorbachev’s policies of Glasnost (openness) and Perestroika (restructuring) ushered in a new era of dialogue and collaboration between East and West.
-These changes, combined with the desire for increased political and economic freedom, set the stage for the eventual fall of the Berlin Wall.
+The Soviet Union, was a leading force in the Communist Bloc, had just undergone political transformation under the leadership of Mikhail Gorbachev internationally.
+Glasnost, and Perestroika, restructured and ushered in a dialogue and cooperation between East and West, where arguably it would never have existed before.
+Added to that, there was a desire for greater political and economic freedom that laid in the ground work for the eventual fall of the Berlin Wall.

 The Historic Announcement

-On the evening of November 9, 1989, an important press conference took place in East Berlin.
-Günter Schabowski, a member of the ruling Socialist Unity Party, unintentionally made a statement that sent shockwaves around the world.
-When asked about new travel regulations for East Germans, he misinterpreted the information and declared that citizens were allowed to cross the border immediately.
+A big press conference took place in East Berlin on the evening of November 9, 1989.
+Instead, a statement issued by Günter Schabowski, a Socialist Unity Party member, created a commotion around the world.
+When asked about new travel regulations for East Germans, he failed to interpret the information and announced that citizens could go back and forth at will.

-The event that unfolded on the night of November 9, 1989, was witnessed by the world through television broadcasts.
-People from both sides of the wall converged at the checkpoints, embracing each other with tears of joy and disbelief.
-Families, friends, and strangers alike celebrated the newfound freedom to move and reconnect.
+The world saw what happened that night of November 9, 1989, through television broadcasts.
+At the checkpoints people from both sides of the wall hugged each other in tears of joy and disbelief.
+The ability to move and reconnect — to be with family, friends, and strangers — was celebrated by families, friends and strangers alike.

 Breaking Down the Wall

-In the days following the opening of the checkpoints, crowds gathered to take part in demolishing the physical barrier that had separated them for nearly three decades.
-People equipped themselves with hammers, chisels, and pickaxes, chipping away at the concrete structure.
-The wall that was once a symbol of division and oppression was now being dismantled, brick by brick.
+After the opening of the checkpoints, crowds rallied to help demolish the literal physical barrier that had kept them separated for more than three decades.
+The people had overcome themselves, put on hammers and chisels and pickaxes, chipping way at the concrete structure.
+Briek by briek, the wall which was a symbol of opporession and division was being taken down.

 The Aftermath: Unification of Germany

-The fall of the Berlin Wall was a catalyst for change that had far-reaching consequences.
-It became a symbolic event that marked the end of the Cold War and demonstrated the power of grassroots movements to triumph over oppressive regimes.
+The Berlin Wall’s fall was instrumental to a gamechanging catalyst for change.
+And it was something that symbolised the end of the Cold War, and the power of grassroots movements, over oppressive regimes.

 German Reunification

-The reunification of Germany followed closely after the fall of the wall.
-On October 3, 1990, East Germany and West Germany officially merged to form a single, unified Germany.
-This marked the beginning of a new chapter in German history, and Berlin became the capital of this newly united country.
+After the fall of the wall, the country unified to become Germany.
+On October 3, 1990 Germany was united when East and West Germany merged into a single, unified country.
+This really was the beginning of a new chapter in German history and Berlin was meant to become the capital of this newly United country.

 A Global Symbol of Unity